dechowjack/ClusterComputingWorkshop/P1_Basics.md

 For Windows users, a terminal application needs to be downloaded.
 When I was working on windows machines, I used the `PuTTY` terminal emulator (https://putty.org/index.html).

 ### 2.2 SSH
-To actually connect to the cluster, we use the command `ssh` to use the `secure shell protocol`.
+To actually connect to the cluster, we use the command `ssh` to connect using the `secure shell protocol`.
 If you’ve ever heard someone say “I need to remote into the cluster”, this is what they mean.
 To actually do this, open your `Terminal` application and type the following command:

 `ssh onyen@river.emes.unc.edu`

-In my case when I ssh to the GHL cluster I see the following:
+In my case, when I ssh to the GHL cluster I see the following:

 ```bash
 jldechow@Jacks-MBP SWOT % ssh jldechow@river.emes.unc.edu